 How will my course be delivered?

-If you open the webpage Find a Course and click on the course you are interested in, you will see a ‘drop-down’ filter on the right-hand side.
-This will indicate how the course will be delivered.
+If you open the webpage Find a Course and click on the course you are interested in, in the right-hand Course Details panel it will indicate how the course will be delivered.

 Modes of delivery: